melody-sylvestre/mars-rovers/README.md

 # mars-rovers
-An API to move 2 rovers on Mars
+An API to move a squad of rovers on Mars